 St Peter’s Basilica, Pope’s Masses and Audiences, necropolis, mosaic studio and the Campo Santo Teutonico can only be visited after a security check like as you do at the airport.
 Starting at 9 o’clock you have to consider ever-increasing queues in front of the security checkpoints.
 Sometimes the queue goes around whole St. Peter’s Square, then the waiting time can be even more than an hour.
 Especially on sunny days you should think about sunscreen and enough water for the waiting time.

 Drinkable water can be found at the four lanterns around the obelisk.
 Toilets are outside the right arcades behind the post office of the Vatican.

 At major events such as the papals Audience on Wednesday and the Pope’s Angelus Prayer on Sunday, additional checkpoints will open in the colonnades of the Bernini.

 Pocket knives and other potentially dangerous items are not allowed, drinks and umbrellas can be taken.
+However, metal and glass bottles are often rejected.
+You should therefore have plastic bottles with you.
 The security check does not pay attention to the dress code.